 CSM LIVE Service Agreement

-The supply of all Services (which shall include all materials and deliverables) by CSM Sport and Entertainment LLP trading as CSM Live and its group companies (“CSM”) is subject to these Standard Terms.
+The supply of all services (which shall include all materials and deliverables) by CSM Sport and Entertainment LLP and its group companies (“CSM”) is subject to these Standard Terms.

 1 INTELLECTUAL PROPERTY RIGHTS, TITLE AND RISK

 For the purposes of this clause 1, “Intellectual Property” means any and all rights in and to all inventions, patents, utility models, know-how, designs (both registered or unregistered), database rights, rights in software, copyright and related rights and trade marks (both registered and unregistered),business and domain names, together with all rights to the grant of and applications for the same and including all similar or analogous rights and all other rights in the nature of intellectual and industrial property throughout the world and all future rights of such nature.

 - Subject to 1.3, the Intellectual Property together with all image and moral rights in all materials and deliverables as specified in the LOE, including artwork, photography, footage (in all forms of media), copy and other work produced as a result of the Agreement shall be the property of CSM.
 CSM shall grant the Client a non-exclusive, non-transferable, royalty-free license to use the Intellectual Property in the materials and deliverables for the purposes of receiving the benefit of the Services in accordance with this Agreement.